fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 * Ambiguity in mapping between the individual Source RTP Streams and their equivalent format specification in the SDP.

-This specification defines a new SDP framework for configuring and identifying Source RTP Streams (Section 2.1.10 {{I-D.ietf-avtext-rtp-grouping-taxonomy}}) called " RTP Source Stream Identifier (rid) " along with the SDP attributes to configure the individual Source RTP Streams in a codec agnostic way.
+This specification defines a new SDP framework for identifying Source RTP Streams (Section 2.1.10 {{I-D.ietf-avtext-rtp-grouping-taxonomy}}) called
+" RTP Payload Format Constraints Identifier" with the constraints on its payload format in the Session Description Protocol.
 The "rid" framework can be thought as complementary extension to the way the media format parameters are specified in SDP today, via the "a=fmtp" attribute.
 This specification also proposes a new RTP header extension to carry the "rid" value for provding the correlation between the RTP Packets to their format specification in the SDP.

 # Key Words for Requirements